 Eddie German, Program Director

-Eddie is from Providence, born and raised, where wrestling carried him through a tough upbringing.
-After wrestling and studying special education at Rhode Island College, Ed has taught in the Providence school system, and has wrestling coaching experience.
+Eddie is from Providence, where wrestling and the positive people around him assisted him through a tough upbringing.
+After wrestling and studying special education at Rhode Island College, Ed has taught in the Providence school system, and has over 12 years of coaching experience.
 Ed is currently a Consulting Teacher for the Providence Public Schools District working for the Teacher Retention and Induction Network (TRAIN).
 Ed started the middle school program in Barrington and is the current head coach of Hope High School in Providence.
 He was recently named Coach of the Year by the Rhode Island Wrestling Coaches Association, and was cited by Learning401, founded and curated by Social Enterprise Greenhouse Advisory Board Member Jen Hetzel Silbert, for inspiring his students to greatness and enabling them to succeed in school and in life.
 Knowing the lay of the land is important for making progress within the school system.
 Ed is hitting the ground running.
 He has worked with Beat the Streets behind the scenes, and is eager to continue to develop the organization.
 As he says, “I’m excited that this is happening for our Providence youth.
 They will be receiving more than what was available to me and my peers.
 I hope they take full advantage of this great opportunity.”
 Ed is in charge of the day to day operation of the Beat the Streets school programs.

 Steven Keith, Managing Director